JohannesMeyersGit/PhotoMosaic_Google_Fotos/README.md

 | --save_rgb_values       | True  | Bool to enable saving of rgb values of all your tile images to speedup processing of multiple mosaic images  |
 | --save_tile_stack       | True  | Bool to enable saving of precalculated tiles for given size of all your tile images to speedup processing of multiple mosaic images  |

+## Example Images
+Attached an example of the input and output of the script using the default parameters.
+The images are downscaled to 600x800 and blured to save space and preserve privacy.
+!orgImage\blurredImage_test.png !orgImage\blurredImage_mosaic_image_20.png
+*Blured and downscaled input image to be mosaiced ;)  * | *Output mosaic image*